 Lakewood Church in Houston, led by Pastor Joel Osteen, is the largest church in the United States.
 A megachurch, it had 44,800 weekly attendees in 2010, up from 11,000 weekly in 2000.[10]
 Since 2005, it has occupied the former Compaq Center sports stadium.
 In September 2010, Outreach magazine published a list of the 100 largest Christian churches in the United States, and on the list were the following Houston-area churches: Lakewood, Second Baptist Church Houston, Woodlands Church, Church Without Walls, and First Baptist Church.[10]
 According to the list, Houston and Dallas were tied as the second-most popular city for megachurches in 2011.[10]

 A variety of Eastern and Oriental Orthodox churches can be found in Houston.
 Immigrants from Eastern Europe, the Middle East, Ethiopia, India, and other areas have added to Houston's Eastern and Oriental Orthodox population.
 As of 2011 in the entire state, 32,000 people actively attended Orthodox churches.[15]
-In 2013, Father John Whiteford, the pastor of St. Jonah Orthodox Church near Spring, stated there were about 6,000-9,000 Eastern Orthodox Christians in Houston.[16]
+In 2013, Father John Whiteford, the pastor of St. Jonah Orthodox Church near Spring, stated that there were about 6,000-9,000 Eastern Orthodox Christians in Houston.[16]
 The Association of Religion Data Archives numbered 16,526 Eastern and Oriental Orthodox Houstonians in 2020.[9]
 The most prominent Eastern and Oriental Orthodox jurisdictions are the Greek Orthodox Archdiocese of America,[17] the Antiochian Orthodox Archdiocese of North America,[18] the Coptic Orthodox Church of Alexandria,[19] and Ethiopian Orthodox Tewahedo Church.[20]

 Among its Eastern Orthodox community, the Greek Orthodox constitute a substantial portion and originated the annual Greek Festival.[21]
 The Eastern Orthodox community, similar to Protestant and Catholic communities, operates their own private school.[22]